mrkiura/chat_api_subscriptions/README.md

 # GRAPHQL CHAT API
-A simple GraphQL API that implements subscriptions.
+A simple GraphQL API that implements subscriptions built with Python and Ariadne